 Elliott claims that mid-sized developers frequently have aggressive internal roadmaps for estimating revenue and establishing deadlines.
 The way CD Projekt has announced these roadmaps to the public is unusual.
 Elliott believes the business recognized an opportunity to capitalize on its current situation after the success of Cyberpunk: Edgerunners on Netflix.

-“CD Projekt hopes to capitalize on the growingly good public perception of the brand to entirely reverse the negative narrative.
+“CD Projekt hopes to capitalize on the growingly positive public perception of the brand to entirely reverse the negative narrative.
 The announcements received a favorable response from the stock market as well.”

 Over the past month, the share price of CD Projekt has increased by around 28%.
 Elliott believes that the announcement of a non-licensed game—one that CD Projekt would entirely own, unlike the Cyberpunk and Witcher games—as well as the earlier-this-year report that CD Projekt is converting to Unreal Engine 5 were particularly well-received by investors.

-According to Elliott, “the corporation wants everyone to know it has learned from its mistakes, is focusing more on its most effective techniques, and has a tonne of projects in the works.”
+According to Elliott, “The corporation wants everyone to know it has learned from its mistakes, is focusing more on its most effective techniques, and has a ton of projects in the works.”
 Investors will find this to be music to their ears.

 David Cole of DFC Intelligence, another expert, shared a similar viewpoint.

 According to Cole, it appears that the statement was made to reassure current and future investors that there are a lot of exciting things in the works.

 But may any of those possible backers have their sights set on a majority stake in the business?
 Elliott did point out that Savvy Games Group and Tencent have both stated their desire to make significant acquisitions in Europe.

 Saudi Arabian-funded Savvy Games Group expressly stated that it was interested in investing $13 billion in a “major game publisher.”